The Statistical Complexity of Interactive Decision Making: Introduction

 \begin{enumerate} \item \emph{Sample complexity and fundamental limits.} In statistical learning, the classical Vapnik-Chervonenkis (VC) theory provides complexity measures (e.g., VC dimension and Rademacher complexity) that upper bound the number of samples required to achieve a desired accuracy level, as well as fundamental limits.
 In data-driven decision making, we lack general tools that can be systematically applied to understand sample complexity for new problem domains.
 As a result, it is often far from obvious whether existing algorithms are optimal, or to what extent they can be improved. \item \emph{Algorithmic principles.} Can we design general-purpose algorithms for data-driven decision making that can take any class of models or policies as input and produce accurate decisions out of the box?
 In statistical learning we have universal algorithmic principles such as empirical risk minimization (taking the function or model that best fits the data) that can be applied to any problem.
 In data-driven decision making, algorithm design has largely proceeded on a case-by-case basis, and developing reliable, provable algorithms for even the simplest models often requires non-trivial mathematical insights. \end{enumerate} Toward a general theory, a recent line of research proposes structural conditions that attempt to unify existing approaches to sample-efficient reinforcement learning \citep{russo2013eluder,jiang2017contextual,sun2019model,wang2020provably,du2021bilinear,jin2021bellman}.
 These conditions are not known to be necessary for learning, and they do not recover existing hardness results \citep{weisz2021exponential,wang2021exponential}.
 In fact, we do not yet have a unified understanding of sample complexity and algorithm design even for the basic bandit problem (that is, reinforcement learning with horizon one) when the action space is structured and high-dimensional.

 We address issues (1) and (2) through a two-pronged approach.
 We introduce a general framework for interactive, online decision making, \emph{\Framework}, which subsumes structured (high-dimensional) bandits, reinforcement learning, partially observed Markov decision processes (POMDPs), and beyond.
 We provide a new complexity measure, the \emph{\CompText} (\CompAbbrev) and show that it is a fundamental limit that lower bounds the sample complexity for any interactive decision making problem.
-We complement this result with a universal algorithm design principle, \emph{\AlgText} (\mainalg), which achieves optimal sample complexity as characterized by the \CompText and leads to new, efficient algorithms.
+We complement this result with a universal algorithm design principle, \emph{\AlgText} (\mainalg), which achieves optimal sample complexity as characterized by the \CompText whenever a notion of ``estimation complexity'' for the problem under consideration is bounded.
 Together, these results provide the first theory of learnability for interactive decision making.